Town of Panton

 Town Moderator: The town moderator moderates all warned town meetings.
 Our town moderator is: J. Douglas Dows

-Official Public Notices: Posting of Official Panton Public Notices are at 3 Panton Locations (outside the Town Clerk's office, at the Town Garage, and the outside bulletin board on Jackson Road, just off East Street) plus the Addison Independent.
+Official Public Notices: Posting of Official Panton Public Notices are at 3 Panton Locations.
+Outside the Town Clerk's office, on the old schoolhouse adjacent to the Town Garage, and the outside bulletin board on Jackson Road, just off East Street.
+When newspaper notice is required, notice is put in the Addison Independent.

 Justice of the Peace: Justices of the Peace have the power to perform marriages and civil unions but are not required to do so in any particular instance.
 However, the Justice may not discriminate on the basis of race, sex, national origin, religion, sexual orientation, age or disability.
 They are elected at a general election and must be legal voters of the town.
 The five Justices serving Panton are: